Kong/docs.konghq.com/app/konnect/api/filtering.md

-The Konnect API supports the ability to filter over selected collections and only return results that you are interested in.
-This reference document explains how filtering works in {{site.konnect_short_name}} APIs.
+The Konnect APIs supports the ability to filter over selected collections and only return results that you are interested in.
+This reference document explains how filtering generally works across {{site.konnect_short_name}} APIs.
+Every filter operations described here may not be available in every {{site.konnect_short_name}} API.
+Specific APIs may support a subset of these options.
+For accurate information on available filters for each API endpoint, always refer to the [individual API specification](/api/).

 ### Available fields